IAmNuggit/IAmNuggit/README.md

 ### Hi there!

-This is the place where I store stuff and break things
+This is the place where I store stuff and break things.

 - :weight_lifting_man: I'm currently working on something cool!
 - 👀 I’m interested in AI and Machine Learning